ethman/tagbox/README.md

 **"Style Transfer"**

-Here, we optimize the "guitar" tag without the mask:
+Here, we optimize the "guitar" tag without the mask.
+Notice that the "All it says to you" melody sounds like a guitar being plucked in a snowstorm:
 <audio controls> <source src="examples/james_may_dont_look_back/jm_ex3_st.wav" type="audio/wav"> </audio>

 ## Cite